-Solution: Each video input can have its own settings for various controls, such as Brightness, Gamma Selection, Picture Mode etc.
+Solution: Each video input can have its own settings for various controls, such as Brightness, Gamma Selection, Picture Mode, etc.

-During calibration the settings for the currently selected video input are automatically configured.
-However if other video inputs are going to be used as well with the video wall, then the settings for those inputs will need to be correctly configured to use the calibrated settings.
+During calibration, the settings for the currently selected video input are automatically configured.
+However, if other video inputs are going to be used as well with the video wall, the settings for those inputs will need to be correctly configured to use the calibrated settings.

-Use the Calibration tab on the Display Settings dialog to apply the calibration settings to other video inputs.
+Use the Calibration panel on the Display Settings dialog to apply the calibration settings to other video inputs.
+See "Display Settings dialog - Video panel - Calibration settings" on page 87.

 Problem: When showing the Calibrated Test Pattern the displays in the video wall match.
-However when an analog video signal is shown they no longer match.
+However, when an analog video signal is shown they no longer match.